ulflor/wavepacket/doc/demos/pendular_states.md

 times, expectation_values_100 = calculate_alignment(Delta=100, sigma=5)
 _, expectation_values_400 = calculate_alignment(Delta=400, sigma=5)
 _, expectation_values_900 = calculate_alignment(Delta=900, sigma=5)
-plt.plot(times, expectation_values_100, 'k-',
+plt.plot(times, expectation_values_100, '-k',
-         times, expectation_values_400, 'k--',
+         times, expectation_values_400, '--k',
-         times, expectation_values_900, 'k:')
+         times, expectation_values_900, ':k');
 ```

-As the laser pulse is turned on, the rotor stays in the lowest rotational eigenstate,
+Stronger laser fields correspond to a higher degree of alignment, although this converges for large field strengths.
-and temporarily aligns with the laser field due to the squared cosine potential.
+The alignment is much stronger than in the non-adiabatic case, but at the cost of an external alignment field
-As soon as the laser is turned off, the alignment is lost again.
+that may perturb molecular dynamics.

 ## Alignment of an excited rotational state